 For me, the short time of bite-sized and infrequent get-togethers is eaten up by questions checked off a list.
 How are the kids?
 How’s work?
 Catching up.
 I never feel totally at ease.
 With the agenda and a ticking clock, it can be hard to find a rhythm.

-There’s a place for that obviously… sometimes it’s all we’re afforded.
-But, I yearn for the weekends spent together.
+There’s a place for these brief interactions obviously… sometimes it’s all we’re afforded.
+But, I yearn for the long weekends spent together.
 Where said checklist is completed and the lull sets in.
 The silences.
 Initial energy fades and now we’re just together.

 This relaxed tempo and free-form hang gives space for both intimate moments and larger and more energetic convenings.
 It provides the opportunity for collaboration.
 Adventure.
 Alone time.
 Arts and crafts.
 Projects.
 And for meaningful conversations to emerge where more difficult topics can be broached.
 I see this as a place where relationships can deepen, not just be maintained.